public class BigDecimal extends Number implements Comparable<BigDecimal>

 is zero then no decimal point is added and if the scale is positive a decimal point will be inserted with the

 scale specifying the number of characters to the right of the decimal point.
-'0'
+'0' characters are added to

 the left of the converted unscaled value as necessary.
 If no character precedes the decimal point after this

-insertion then a conventional '0'
+insertion then a conventional '0' character is prefixed.

 be converted to a character form using exponential notation.
 In this case, if the converted BigInteger